TheDaemoness/IceAndShadow3/README.md

 ### Bloop

-As building a Scala project with Gradle without the daemon is slower than it needs to be, IaS3 can also be tested using the Bloop build server.
+As building a Scala project with Gradle without the daemon is slower than it needs to be, IaS3 can also be compiled using the [Bloop build server](https://scalacenter.github.io/bloop/).

 No changes should need to be made to `build.gradle`.
 Just run the `bloopInstall` task to export a Bloop configuration.

 This also enables use of the [Metals language server](https://scalameta.org/metals/).

+If, however, you want to test or package the mod, you're on your own.

 ### ./sandbox